pyrddlgym-project/pyRDDLGym/docs/jax.rst

 The JAX planner also supports concurrency constraints on actions of the form :math:`\sum_i a_i \leq B` for some constant :math:`B`.
-If the ``max-nondef-actions`` property in the RDDL instance is less than the total number of boolean action fluents, then ``JaxRDDLBackpropPlanner`` will automatically apply a projected gradient step to ensure this constraint is satisfied at each optimization step, as described `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_.
+If the ``max-nondef-actions`` property in the RDDL instance is less than the total number of boolean action fluents, then ``JaxBackpropPlanner`` will automatically apply a projected gradient step to ensure this constraint is satisfied at each optimization step, as described `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_.